getappmap/appmap-js/docs/reference/appmap-java.md

 StringWriter sw = new StringWriter();
 recording.readFully(true, sw);

-// Now write the recorded AppMap data to a file.
+// Now write the recorded AppMap Data to a file.
 The file name should end in ".appmap.json". try (PrintWriter out = new PrintWriter("runnable-recording.appmap.json")) {
   out.println(sw.toString());
 }